The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 Marksmanship Awards – Points Structure

-In order to qualify for Navy rifle or pistol Marksmanship Medal, you must achieve the following score on an approved weapons qualification course:
+In order to qualify for the Navy rifle or pistol Marksmanship Medal, you must achieve the following score on an approved weapons qualification course:

 Marksmanship Medal (Qualification) | M-9 Pistol (Target Score) |